African Americans in Arkansas

 African Americans have played an essential role in the history of Arkansas, but their role has often been marginalized as they confronted a society and polity controlled by white supremacists.
-During the slavery era to 1865, they were considered property and were subjected to the harsh conditions of forced labor.
-After the Civil War and the passage of the 13th, 14th, and 15th Reconstuction Amendments to the U.S. Constitution, African Americans gained their freedom and the right to vote.
+As slaves in the United States, they were considered property and were subjected to the harsh conditions of forced labor.
+After the Civil War and the passage of the 13th, 14th, and 15th Reconstruction Amendments to the U.S. Constitution, African Americans gained their freedom and the right to vote.
 However, the rise of Jim Crow laws in the 1890s and early 1900s led to a period of segregation and discrimination that lasted into the 1960s.
 Most were farmers, working their own property or poor sharecroppers on white-owned land, or very poor day laborers.
 By World War I, there was steady emigration from farms to nearby cities such as Little Rock and Memphis, as well as to St. Louis and Chicago.

 During the Civil Rights Movement of the 1950s and 1960s, the African Americans fought for an end to segregation and discrimination.
 The Little Rock Nine, a group of Black students who enrolled in the previously all-white Little Rock Central High School in 1957, became a national symbol of the struggle for civil rights.

-In the decades since the Civil Rights Movement of the 1960s, progress has been made in the state, including the election of Black politicians to local and state offices, and the desegregation of schools and public spaces.
+In the decades since the Civil Rights Movement, progress has been made in the state, including the election of Black politicians to local and state offices, and the desegregation of schools and public spaces.
 However, disparities in areas such as education, healthcare, and economic opportunity still persist.